benoute/websearch-mcp/README.md

 ## Tool: `websearch`

-Searches the web using SearxNG and returns AI-generated summaries of the results.
+Searches the web using SearxNG and optionally returns AI-generated summaries of the results.

 ### Input